Jon123276/Rpsls/README.md

 # Rpsls

-print "Here is a solver to the module Rock paper scissors lizard spock!"
+"Here is a solver to the module Rock paper scissors lizard spock!"